robbert-vdh/yabridge/README.md

   plugin output to `~/.BitwigStudio/log/engine.log`, so you may need to look there instead.

-- Using PipeWire's JACK implementation might cause certain plugins to crash.
-  PipeWire currently uses rtkit instead of the realtime priorities you would normally set up using groups and `/etc/limits.d`, and it will impose a limit on the maximum amount of CPU time a realtime process may use at a time.
-This will cause plugins that take a long time to initialize, for instance because they're loading a lot of resources, to crash.
-For the time being the best solution for this problem would be to just use JACK2 until PipeWire doesn't require rtkit anymore.
+- Using PipeWire's JACK implementation might cause certain plugins to crash with the out of the box configuration.
+PipeWire versions before 0.32.0 used rtkit instead of regular realtime scheduling, and both PipeWire and rtkit would impose a low limit on the maximum amount of CPU time a realtime process may use at a time.
+This would cause plugins that take a long time to initialize to crash.
+With PipeWire 0.32.0 you only need to change a single configuration file to prevent this from happening.
+Simply copy `/usr/share/pipewire/jack.conf` to `~/.config/pipewire/jack.conf`, uncomment the `rt.time.soft` and `rt.time.hard` arguments for the `libpipewire-module-rt` module, and then set both to `-1`.
+Alternatively, you can also use regular JACK2 or straight ALSA instead of PipeWire.

 - If you have the `WINEPREFIX` environment variable set and you _don't_ want all of your plugins to use that specific Wine prefix, then you should unset it to